Turtles at the Bottom 🐢

 \[\begin{align} C_V &= \left( \frac{\partial Q}{\partial T} \right)_V \\ &= \left( \frac{\partial U}{\partial T} \right)_V \\ \end{align}\]

-Under constant pressure, volume does change, so
+Under constant pressure, volume changes, so work is done and therefore

 \[\begin{align} C_P &= \left( \frac{\partial Q}{\partial T} \right)_P \\ &= \left( \frac{\partial (U -W)}{\partial T} \right)_P \\ &= \left( \frac{\partial U}{\partial T} \right)_P + P\left( \frac{\partial V}{\partial T} \right)_P \\ \end{align}\]

-\[U = \frac{f}{2}NkT\]
+\[U = \frac{d}{2}NkT\]

 so

-\[C_V = \frac{f}{2}Nk\]
+\[C_V = \frac{d}{2}Nk\]

 and

-\[C_P = \frac{f}{2}Nk + Nk\]
+\[C_P = \frac{d}{2}Nk + Nk\]

 Path Dependence